Your fingernails can say a lot about your health.

 4. Magnesium

-Magnesium is a mineral involved in over 300 reactions in your body, including protein synthesis, which is required for nail growth.
+Magnesium is involved in over 300 reactions in your body, including protein synthesis required for nail growth.

-Vertical ridges in your nails may be a sign of a magnesium deficiency.
-Despite the worldwide availability of this mineral, the World Health Organization (WHO) reports that less than 60% of the US population consumes the recommended amount.
+Vertical ridges in your nails may signal a magnesium deficiency.
+Despite this mineral’s availability, the WHO reports that less than 60% of the US population gets enough.

-Whole grains, specifically whole wheat, are a rich source of magnesium.
-Dark green leafy vegetables and quinoa, almonds, cashews, peanuts, edamame, and black beans are good sources.
+Whole grains (especially whole wheat), dark green leafy vegetables, quinoa, almonds, cashews, peanuts, edamame, and black beans are good sources.

 Summary: Adequate magnesium intake is crucial to prevent vertical ridges in your nails.
 This mineral also helps with protein synthesis and the formation of new nails.